 Application Development Phase:

-Selected Fellows spend a period of five days (May 20-24, 2018) getting to know one another and preparing to embark on their individual research projects by discussing key questions related to the research process.
+Fellows participate in an orientation (once classes are over), getting to know one another and preparing to embark on their individual research projects by discussing key questions related to the research process.

 Summer Research Phase: